webqit/webflo/README.md

 Much of what eludes the web today...

-+ the long-missing HTML-first thinking!
++ going by an all-new HTML-first thinking: the path of least engineering!
-+ a focused standards-based philosophy that makes building more authentic applications ubiquitous!
++ following a focused standards-based philosophy: more authentic, web-native applications!

 Plus native support for how you would really want to work...